Joey Wendle Player Props: Marlins vs. Phillies

 Joey Wendle At The Plate

-- Wendle has 10 doubles, two triples, a home run and eight walks while hitting .269.
+- Wendle is batting .275 with 12 doubles, two triples, a home run and eight walks.

 - In eight games this season, Wendle has picked up an RBI, with more than one RBI once.